Elydra5/academiamain/README.md

 This documentation applies to the current version of the Academia Main() application.
 The application is under continuous development, so some features may change.

-If you have questions or need assistance, please contact the administrator or support team.

 ---

 **Documentation Version:** 1.0